mtorials/hugo-mt32/content/posts/configuring-x-server-multi-gpu-setup.md

     inxi -Fx

 I now had two devices in my xorg config.
+And this was the fix!

-Sometimes you have to enable the
+Sometimes you have to also enable the monitors.
+I was able to this with the graphical tool in Manjaro, but you should be able to use xrandr for this.

+## Troubleshooting

+If you want to know whether your second device (graphics (card)) is detected or not, you can use

+     xrandr --listproviders

+## Problems Remaining

+I sadly was not able to rotate my monitor connected to the integrated graphics.
+It resulted in inconsistent and strange behavior while not filling the screen space with content.
+I eventually "fixed" this by rotating the monitor back to its normal rotation.

+## Conclusion

+Windows handles it better......
+But maybe this was still helpful to you!
+If not, it will be for my future me.